supaorg/supa/docs/dev/project-structure.md

 - **packages/desktop** is a Svelte /w Vite + Electron wrapper that is using the client package.
 We use it for desktop builds.
 - **packages/mobile** is a SvelteKit + Capacitor wrapper that is using the client package.
 We use it for mobile builds.
 - **packages/demo** is a tool to create demo workspaces out of a JSON
+- **packages/tests** is a test suit for the most important systems of Sila

 ## How it ties together and builds